kuaiyu/kcbulkdownload/README.md

     Use a Selenium bot to click all of your child's images/videos ~1000 per year and then scrape all image links to a file usually `links.json`.
 Then download all of these images.
-    TODO: tag them with time and gps coordinates.
+    The script also tags them with time and gps coordinates.

 optional arguments:
   -h, --help            show this help message and exit